thomphil/django-golang-react-postgres-redis/README.md

 the multi-stage `Dockerfile` compiles the app and serves the `build/` directory with Nginx.
 Requests to `/api/` are proxied to the Django backend.

-Run the frontend unit tests with:
+Run the frontend unit tests with Vitest using the jsdom environment:

 ```bash
 cd client/web